Lucy Ellen Guernsey: Work and involvement

 From an early age, Guernsey showed high potential for literary success later in life.
 After being home schooled she attended Miss Araminta Doolittle’s academy where she was noted as a model of “decorum and studiousness.”
 In later years, Guernsey devoted herself to charity work and editorial work at St. Luke’s church.
 She was an active member of the Rochester Female Charitable Society and a lifelong member of St. Luke’s church.
 Towards the beginning of her career as an author, she wrote for magazines such as Atlantic Monthly and Harpers, in addition to her publications with the American Sunday School Union.
 Guernsey worked with another religious publishing firm formerly known as Thomas Nelson and Sons (currently Thomas Nelson).
 During the last 11 productive years of her life she was in charge of editing the Parish Visitor, a religious publication intended for distribution in prisons, homes, and hospitals.

 Literary genre

-A majority of Guernsey’s novels can be classified as works of domestic fictions.
+A majority of Guernsey’s novels can be classified as works of domestic fiction.
 She often focused on problems associated with reaching responsible maturity and the implication of family life during these developmental times.
 In particular, Guernsey is most distinguished for her astute observations of people and animals as well as her natural dialogue.
 Often the American Sunday School Union publications were short pamphlets, yet Guernsey would write 200-page novels.
 Due to the sheer volume of her work, Guernsey was criticized for poorly constructed plots, but nevertheless, the content and morals of her stories were representative of the community’s preferred juvenile teachings.